Engineered Fibers for Enhanced Safety and Durability

 Applications

-Roy-Tuff engineered fibers are designed for demanding applications that require durability, tensile strength, resistance to wear and environment factors under tough conditions.
-Their versatility to combine with various advanced materials makes them popular for use in the production of hoses, belts, tires, gaskets and seals, protective clothing, sports apparel, consumer goods, geotextiles, electronic cables and wires, medical sutures, automotive composite materials and mechanical rubber goods.
-They are an ideal additive to many industries that require high-performance materials for critical applications.
+Roy-Tuff engineered fibers are designed for demanding applications that require durability, tensile strength, and resistance to wear and environment factors under tough conditions.
+Their versatility to combine with various advanced materials makes them popular for use in the production of hoses, belts, tires, gaskets and seals, protective clothing, sports apparel, consumer goods, geotextiles, electronic cables and wires, automotive composite materials and mechanical rubber goods.
+They are an ideal additive for many industries that require high-performance materials for critical applications.

-To learn more about Roy-Tuff blends and if they’re right for your application, visit https://hmroyal.com/chemical_brands/roy-tuff-9021/ or contact an H.M.
+To learn more about Roy-Tuff blends and if they’re right for your application, visit HM Royal Roy-Tuff or contact an H.M.
 Royal expert today.